-The theme of the 5th edition of the festival will be centered around the year "1968".
+The theme of the 6th edition of the festival is centered around the re-emergence of Sudanese Cinema

 About the "Elephant"

-The black elephant is hailed as the most sharp and powerful creature in his kingdom - A mighty sovereignty he assumes with humility.
+The black elephant is hailed as the most sharp and powerful creature in its kingdom - A mighty sovereignty it assumes with humility.
 By nature the elephant carries itself with elegant peacefulness and calmness with a memory stronger than steel.

-Along his journey, he paves the road with his feet and breaks obstacles and barriers in his way to open the path for himself, and for the smaller creatures that may follow along behind him.
+Along its journey, the elephant paves the road with its feet and breaks obstacles and barriers in its way to open the path for itself and for the smaller creatures that may follow along behind it.

-Constantly hunted for his valuable ivory, the elephant remains, withstanding the test of time and fighting against extinction.
+Constantly hunted for its valuable ivory, the elephant remains, withstanding the test of time and fighting against extinction.

 Sudan Film Factory’s first masterclass instructor, who has been living in London since 1982, and has worked in filmmaking and TV production for more than 20 years, he directed and produced award-winning documentary films such as “Naji Al Ali: An Artist With a Vision”, “Surda Checkpoint” and “Life After The Fall.
 In 2004, he founded the independent Film and TV College in Baghdad and has recently directed two major film festivals in Iraq.